 If you’re ready to put your oxygen mask on first so you can finally breathe and experience greater joy in life, start implementing these 5 tips today.

-1. Remind yourself that you will never be able to make everyone happy
+1. You will never be able to make everyone happy

 Read that statement again.
 And don’t just brush it off, actually internalize it as truth.